Virtual certainty? Bankers ask if success of remote roadshows will last

 So far the change has worked.
 U.S. IPOs excluding those of special purpose acquisition companies have yielded average gains of 35%, according to data firm IPOScoop.
 The S&P 500 Index has risen only around 6.6% in that period.

 “In New York City you would normally do six or seven one-on-one meetings plus a group event.
 Boston is about the same.
-Now you can do at least nine in a day with no travel time,” said Taylor Wright, co-head of U.S. equity capital markets at Barclays Plc.
+Now you can do at least nine in a day with no travel time,” said Taylor Wright, co-head of U.S. equity capital markets at Barclays Plc (BARC.L).

 However, Wright and other bankers interviewed by Reuters questioned whether virtual roadshows will completely replace physical gatherings when the pandemic subsides.
 They said that many companies behind the IPOs of the last few weeks had warmed up investors in person before the pandemic, and younger companies may not be able to court investors only virtually.

-For example, coffee producer JDE Peet’s raised 2.25 billion euros ($2.50 billion) in Amsterdam last week, in Europe’s biggest IPO of the year with a virtual roadshow that lasted just three days.
-It only managed to do so because the company and its advisers had already met in person with many potential investors, bankers on the deal said. [nL8N2DE0L9]
+For example, coffee producer JDE Peet’s JDEP.AS raised 2.25 billion euros ($2.50 billion) in Amsterdam last week, in Europe’s biggest IPO of the year with a virtual roadshow that lasted just three days.
+It only managed to do so because the company and its advisers had already met in person with many potential investors, bankers on the deal said.

 JDE Peet’s did not immediately respond to a request for comment outside business hours.